 However, unlike the Nima Sensor, the ALLIS Sensor promised to not only reveal if your food contains gluten, but also reveal HOW much gluten it contains.
 In fact, the ALLIS Sensor said it would say exactly how many parts per million (PPM) of gluten it found in the food item, allowing you to make a more educated decision about whether or not to enjoy that food.

 The FDA says a food item is considered gluten free, and can be labeled gluten free, if it contains less than 20 ppm of gluten.
 That means a “gluten-free” food item can contain 19 ppm and still be considered gluten free.

 Knowing the ppm of gluten in each food item allows ALLIS users to make an educated decision about whether or not they can eat an item.
 For example, someone may choose to eat an item that contains 6 ppm, but may pass on something that contains 16 ppm.

-Another gluten-detecting device – The Allergy Amulet – will soon be on the market.
+Another gluten-detecting device – The Allergy Amulet – will be on the market, potentially in 2022.
 Do your research to find out which device (Nima Sensor vs. ALLIS Sensor vs. Allergy Amulet) is right for you.

 ALLIS Sensor Technology

-According to the ALLIS website, the cartridge contains an antibody biochemical test that detects, extracts and isolates proteins inside the food.
+According to the ALLIS website, the cartridge would have contained an antibody biochemical test that detects, extracts, and isolates proteins inside the food.

 The liquid in each cartridge immediately breaks apart the proteins in the food sample, allowing the Sensor to examine whether any antibodies attach to the proteins, thereby detecting any allergens inside the food.